• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Air Fryer Cinnamon Apples are coated in a brown sugar cinnamon mixture and cook in only 10 minutes.
-The apple slices get lightly caramelized and softened in the air fryer, making for a delicious treat, especially when topped with ice cream.
+Air fryer cinnamon apples are coated in a brown sugar cinnamon mixture and cook in only 10 minutes.
+The air fryer apple slices get lightly caramelized and softened in the air fryer, making for a delicious treat, especially when topped with ice cream.

 Who loves cinnamon apples?
 I remember when my family would take a trip to Logan's Roadhouse and my sister would ALWAYS get their cinnamon apples.
 And I know Cracker Barrel has a version too!

-Well I was inspired by those, and decided to make my own version of these but in the air fryer because of course.
+Well I was inspired by those, and decided to make my own version of these but in the air fryer.
 And yes!
-You can air fryer apples and they come out amazingly delicious and tender.
+You can make air fryer apples and they come out amazingly delicious and tender.

 The cinnamon apples were easy to make, don't use any oil (but DO use butter), and they weren't too sweet, which means they paired beautifully with ice cream.